websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 > Available: Liferay DXP/Portal 7.3+.

 [Open Graph](https://ogp.me) is an Internet protocol that standardizes how a Site's metadata appears on social networks.
 With Liferay DXP, you can create Display Page templates that dynamically configure a Page's Open Graph `<meta>` tags.
+In Liferay, these tags use the RDFa syntax for defining Open Graph structured data.

 For your displayed content, values defined here override default values defined elsewhere in your Liferay instance.